7nohe/openapi-react-query-codegen/README.md

   -c, --client <value>       HTTP client to generate [fetch, xhr, node, axios, angular] (default: "fetch") --request <value>          Path to custom request file --useDateType              Use Date type instead of string for date types for models, this will not convert the data to a Date object
-  --enums                    Generate JavaScript objects from enum definitions?
-  --base <value>             Manually set base in OpenAPI config instead of inferring from server value --serviceResponse <value>  Define shape of returned value from service calls ['body', 'generics', 'response'] --operationId              Use operation ID to generate operation names?
+  --enums <value>            Generate JavaScript objects from enum definitions? ['javascript', 'typescript'] --base <value>             Manually set base in OpenAPI config instead of inferring from server value --serviceResponse <value>  Define shape of returned value from service calls ['body', 'generics', 'response'] --operationId              Use operation ID to generate operation names?